Detroit Red Wings' Ville Husso: 'I have to be sharper.' Here's why

 "We still want to get him in, it’s just kind of an evaluation," Lalonde said.
 "The level of play from James Reimer has kind of changed some of the plans for that, which is great.
 It’s a good problem to have.
 We’re going to go game to game here."

-The Wings wanted to carry three goaltenders this season to avoid what happened last season, when they had to scramble to find someone to help out Husso when designated backup Alex Nedeljkovic struggled so much he ended up in the minors.
+The Wings wanted to carry three goaltenders this season to avoid what happened last season, when they had to scramble to find someone to help out Husso when designated backup Alex Nedeljkovic struggled to the point he ended up in the minors.
 Magnus Hellberg wasn't up to the task, which led to overburdening Husso in the second half.
 Husso finished his first year with the Wings with a 3.38 GAA and .893 save percentage in 56 games.

 "Even Ville last year, it’s tough to take his numbers on a whole, because he struggled so much at the end of the year when he was injured and we overplayed him," Lalonde said.
 "The first 30 games of the year, he was by far MVP, he was as good as anyone in the league.
 We’d love to get him back to that form.
 You look at his season so far, it’s easy to see him at the bottom of the league in statistics, but he’s given us two excellent performances, and two solid performances.
 We have a lot of points because of it."